dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/02_customer_lifetime_value.md

 The V1 query was structurally sound.
 The AI calculated lifetime spend from InvoiceLine (UnitPrice × Quantity), used NULLIF() to guard against division by zero in the AOV calculation, and applied the full CTE structure and comment block from the context prime.
 Two iterations, mostly clean.

-But the tier thresholds were wrong, and no prompt can prevent that.
+But the tier thresholds were wrong.

 **The tier recalibration:** The AI set Platinum at ≥$45, Gold at ≥$35, Silver at ≥$25.
 Reasonable guesses, but I checked the actual spend distribution before accepting them.
 The data showed a dense cluster at $37.62, a small group above $40, and only 5 customers above $45.
 With the AI's thresholds, the vast majority of customers would have landed in Gold or Silver, making the tiers statistically meaningless.